 The cast of the thriller The Big Town (1987) included Matt Dillon, Diane Lane, Tommy Lee Jones, Bruce Dern, Tom Skerritt, Suzy Amis, Don Francks (La Femme Nikita), Cherry Jones, David James Elliott (JAG), with Don Lake, Gary Farmer, and Lolita Davidovich.
 Lee Grant and Bruce Dern play a married couple and are professional gamblers in The Big Town.

-Lee Grant's television appearances during the 1980's were more frequent than her feature films.
+Lee Grant’s television appearances during the 1980’s were more frequent than her feature films.
 Baby boomers may remember seeing Grant in made-for-TV movies like For Ladies Only (1981), a drama starring Gregory Harrison (Trapper John, M.D.), Marc Singer, Viveca Lindfors, Dinah Manoff Louise Lasser (Mary Hartman, Mary Hartman).
-Although Grant's daughter Dinah Manoff was in For Ladies Only, Manoff and her mother didn't have any scenes together (although they slept with the same man).
+Although Grant’s daughter Dinah Manoff was in For Ladies Only, Manoff and her mother didn’t have any scenes together (although their characters slept with the same man).

 The Million Dollar Face (1981) TV movie co-starring Tony Curtis, William Daniels, Deidre Hall (Days of Our Lives), Roddy McDowall, Murray Matheson, and Polly Bergen, reunited Lee Grant with several actors she had worked with previously:

 - William Daniels and Grant had both been in the same episode of The Doctors and the Nurses in the 1960’s.